 This paper presented InvisiSpec, a novel approach to defend against hardware speculation attacks in multiprocessors by making speculation invisible in the data cache hierarchy.
 In InvisiSpec, unsafe speculative loads read data into a speculative buffer, without modifying the cache hierarchy.
 When the loads are safe, they are made visible to the rest of the system through validations or exposures.
 We proposed an InvisiSpec design to defend against Spectre-like attacks, and one to defend against futuristic attacks where any speculative load may pose a threat.
-Our evaluation showed that, under TSO, using fences to defend against Spectre attacks slows down execution by an average of 74% over a conventional, insecure processor; InvisiSpec induces an execution slowdown of only 21%.
-Using fences to defend against futuristic attacks slows down execution by an average of 208%; InvisiSpec induces a slowdown of 72%.
+Our evaluation showed that, under TSO, using fences to defend against Spectre attacks slows down execution by 82% relative to a conventional, insecure processor; InvisiSpec reduces the execution slowdown to only 5%.
+Using fences to defend against futuristic attacks slows down execution by 231%; InvisiSpec reduces the slowdown to only 17%.